 When a fern’s environment is too warm or humid, it’s susceptible to developing blight.
 Caused by a bacterial pathogen, blight leads to small spots on foliage.
 First, spots look water-soaked, then they turn brown and purple.
-If conditions remain warm and wet, the spots grow and spread along the fern’s veins.
+The spots grow and spread along the fern’s veins if conditions remain warm and wet.
 Prevent blight by eliminating watering from above and keeping fronds dry.

-The ideal temperature and humidity for a bird’s nest fern are those found in a tropical rainforest.
+The ideal temperature and humidity for a bird’s nest fern are in a tropical rainforest.
 Of course, an indoor plant doesn’t live in a tropical forest, but you can mimic those conditions.

-Optimal temperatures for a bird’s nest fern range between 70 and 80 degrees F year-round.
-Though the plants can handle slightly higher temperatures, they struggle in temperatures below 60 degrees.
+Optimal temperatures for a bird’s nest fern range year-round between 70 and 80 degrees F. The plants can handle slightly higher temperatures but struggle below 60 degrees.